-If decompression succeeds, the client MUST further validate the messagedisconnect the connection as specified in section 3.2.7.1 if any of the following conditions is TRUE:
+If decompression succeeds, the client MUST disconnect the connection as specified in section 3.2.7.1 if any of the following conditions is TRUE:

-- If the NextCommand field in the first SMB2 header of the message is equal to 0 and SessionId of the first SMB2 header is not equal to the SessionId field in SMB2 TRANSFORM\HEADER of response, the client MUST disconnect the connection as specified in section 3.2.7.1. - For each response in a compounded response, if the SessionId field of SMB2 header is not equal to the SessionId field in the SMB2 TRANSFORM\HEADER, the client MUST disconnect the connection as specified in section 3.2.7.1. - Each response in a compounded response chain, except the first one, does not start at an 8-byte aligned boundary.
+- If the NextCommand field in the first SMB2 header of the message is equal to 0 and SessionId of the first SMB2 header is not equal to the SessionId field in SMB2 TRANSFORM\HEADER of response. - For each response in a compounded response, if the SessionId field of SMB2 header is not equal to the SessionId field in the SMB2 TRANSFORM\HEADER. - Each response in a compounded response chain, except the first one, does not start at an 8-byte aligned boundary.

-- If ProtocolId in the header of the decrypted message is 0x424D53FE indicating an SMB2 header, the client MUST further validate the decrypted message: - If the NextCommand field in the first SMB2 header of the message is equal to 0 and SessionId of the first SMB2 header is not equal to the SessionId field in SMB2 TRANSFORM\HEADER of response, the client MUST disconnect the connection as specified in section 3.2.7.1. - For each response in a compounded response, if the SessionId field of SMB2 header is not equal to the SessionId field in the SMB2 TRANSFORM\HEADER, the client SHOULD<164> disconnect the connection as specified in section 3.2.7.1.

-If each response in the compounded chain, except the first one, does not start at an 8byte aligned boundary, the client MUST disconnect the connection as specified in section 3.2.7.1.
+- If ProtocolId in the header of the decrypted message is 0x424D53FE indicating an SMB2 header, the client MUST further validate the decrypted message: - If the NextCommand field in the first SMB2 header of the message is equal to 0 and SessionId of the first SMB2 header is not equal to the SessionId field in SMB2 TRANSFORM\HEADER of response, the client MUST disconnect the connection as specified in section 3.2.7.1. - For each response in a compounded response, if the SessionId field of SMB2 header is not equal to the SessionId field in the SMB2 TRANSFORM\HEADER, the client SHOULD<164> disconnect the connection as specified in section 3.2.7.1. - If each response in the compounded chain, except the first one, does not start at an 8byte aligned boundary, the client MUST disconnect the connection as specified in section 3.2.7.1.